NorESMhub/NorESM/svnbestpractice.rst

 Case 1
 ^^^^^^

-//A user has performed a control simulation using a tagged NorESM version.
+*A user has performed a control simulation using a tagged NorESM version.
 He/she wants to use this control simulation as baseline for several new implementations.
-How should the user create/update working branches without having to worry about changes in trunk that can affect the result?//
+How should the user create/update working branches without having to worry about changes in trunk that can affect the result?*

 This is straight forward.
 The user creates several branches based on the original tag.
 Following the naming convension scheme, they all have a